felixge/sqlbench/README.md

 ### How It Works

-sqlbench runs a loop that keeps executing the given SQL files sequentially, measuring their execution times.
+sqlbench takes a list of SQL files and keeps executing them sequentially, measuring their execution times.
 By default the execution time is measured by prefixing the query with `EXPLAIN ANALYZE` and capturing the total `Execution Time` for it.

 If the `-m client` flag is given, the time is measured using the wallclock time of sqlbench which includes query planning and network overhead.